 Valentine’s Day Gift Idea

 Valentine’s gift ideas can be difficult to choose, especially if your not romantic by nature.
-I myself love Valentine’s Day crafts because is gives us the perfect excuse to go over the top feminine with pinks, reds and flowers.
-Hubs pretty much ignores Valentine’s day, he wants me to make a dessert and otherwise he’s meh about the whole thing.
+I love Valentine’s Day crafts because it gives us the perfect excuse to go over-the-top feminine with pinks, reds, and flowers.
+Hubs pretty much ignores Valentine’s Day, he wants me to make a dessert and otherwise, he’s meh about the whole thing.
 But that doesn’t mean I can have fun with it by crafting something special and this year I am doing something for myself.
 I think it would make a fabulous gift for a friend or the plant lover in your family.

 Valentines Day Craft

-I prefer artificial plants for lots of reasons but mostly because they little sweethearts don’t live long around me.
+I prefer artificial plants for lots of reasons but mostly because the little sweethearts don’t live long around me.
 The artificial plants at IKEA are some of my favorites mainly because they are inexpensive.
-This little IKEA Fejka plant has bin sitting on my bookshelf looking rather boring in its simple black pot.
-So I gave it a feminine makeover as a Valentines Day Gift idea I hope you love.
+This little IKEA Fejka plant has been sitting on my bookshelf looking rather boring in its simple black pot.
+So I gave it a feminine makeover as a Valentine’s Day Gift idea I hope you love.

 Valentine’s Day Gift Idea Supplies

 For this Valentine’s Day gift idea, you will need a few supplies.

 Small artificial plant (Fejka IKEA)